jschultz299/ReinforcementLearning/GridWorld/README.md

 The main file is run.m.

+## Section a) Demonstrate One Episode with Random Actions

-The first section of the code will render the GridWorld environment and demonstrate one episode with random inputs.
+The first section of the code will render the GridWorld environment and demonstrate one episode with random actions.

 The agent has the option of four actions:
 - Move left